gmedina-de/Fluentness/README.md

 ![Fluentness logo](framework/src/main/resources/art/logo.png?raw=true "Fluentness logo")

 ## Introduction
-Fluentness is intended to be an open-source, easy-to-learn, fully-integrated, multi-platform, convergent, consistent and flexible application development framework.
+Fluentness is intended to be an open-source, all-rounder, easy-to-learn, fully-integrated, multi-platform, convergent, consistent and flexible application development framework.
 After a quick-start you'll be able to:
-* develop both rich desktop applications based on Swing without headaches and dynamic Single-Page-Web-Apps, using code-based, on-the-fly generated HTML, CSS and AJAX calls
+* develop rich desktop applications based on Swing without headaches, dynamic Single-Page-Web-Apps, using code-based, on-the-fly generated HTML, CSS and AJAX calls or maybe the next top Android-App
 * scale from small XML-based REST-Web-Services to fully-featured enterprise Apps with small footprint (few dependencies), yet out-of-the-box runnable
 * respect standards and coding guidelines as far as possible, but applying own, well-defined [Architecture](https://github.com/germede/Fluentness/wiki/Architecture)
-* enjoy the advantages of developing in Java such as: type safety, performance , maturity, wide acceptance and knowledge, nice support of functional programming , "Write once, run everywhere", "3 billion devices run Java" ;)
+* enjoy the advantages of developing in Java such as: type safety, performance , maturity, wide acceptance and knowledge, nice support of functional programming , "Write once, run everywhere" and "3 billion devices run Java" ;)

 ## Decalogue